MrEttore/transparent-confidential-services-for-trusted-computations/README.md

 ## Running the Prototype

-The prototype targets macOS or Linux hosts for orchestration, with confidential workloads running on Google Cloud Intel TDX VMs.
+Run the orchestration commands from a macOS or Linux workstation (the scripts assume a POSIX shell and native tooling).
+The confidential workloads themselves execute remotely on Google Cloud Intel TDX VMs.
 Replace placeholder values with your environment specifics when following the steps below.

 ### Prerequisites